-“Hurray,” Mr. Asim shouted while browsing through the Sunday newspaper at 9:00 AM in the morning.
-His eyes sparkled with joy as he fixatedly looked at a particular yellow box with red border.
+“Finally,” Mr. Asim shouted while searching for something in the newspaper at 9:00 AM in the morning.
+His eyes sparkled with joy as he fixatedly looked at a particular yellow box with brown border.
 He had found a suitable advertisement at last.

 Mr. Asim was a man in his late sixties.
-Grey hairs had started showing up above his both earlobes.
-His head had turned into a football field with no bushes or shrubs in the middle.
+White hairs had started showing up above his earlobes.
+His head had turned into a huge field with no bushes or shrubs in the middle.
 But lush green grass still grew all around that shiny field.
-To put it straight, he was bald with some remaining greyish-black hair all around his bald patch.
+To put it straight, he was bald with some remaining whitish-black hair all around his bald patch.

 He tried to get up from the couch with a quick jump but slumped down on the cushion all over again.
 He crashed on the sofa due to the heavy weight of his pot belly.
-He was no more a young guy who was lean and thin.
+He was no more a young man who was lean and thin.
 He was a father with gold rimmed spectacles around his eyes.
 His tiny as elephant eyes peeped through the thick glasses and examined the matrimonial column of the newspaper.
-After days of search he had finally found the perfect catch.
-He was ready as a lion to pounce on the prey.
+After days of search he had finally found a suitable bridegroom.

 He walked straight up to his wife and held the newspaper before her face.
 It blocked his wife Rumna’s vision.
-But she tightened her hold on the knife and went on making small round pieces of the orange carrot for salad.
+But she tightened her hold on the knife and went on making small round pieces of carrot for vegetable salad.

 “What do you want now?”
 She asked in an irritated tone.